inventhouse/allgit/BranchFlow.md

 - `$ allgit -b users/abc/JIRA-112-make-a-thing -- getb t` will check out a local branch `t` for an existing remote branch
 - `$ allgit -b t -- dropb` will delete the local branch t, but _not_ the remote branch

+Although allgit's distinction between git commands and others is good in many ways, as these commands become integrated into our workflow it may be useful to set up aliases that smooth that let us treat them as any other git command:

+    $ git config --global alias.lb '! listb'
+    $ git config --global alias.nb '! newb'
+    $ git config --global alias.gb '! getb'
+    $ git config --global alias.sb '! setupb'
+    $ git config --global alias.db '! dropb'
+    $ git config --global alias.kb '! killb'

+Now we can use allgit's single-dash for all the "normal" git commands and the branchflow aliases.

 _(( describe command format - slug, alias ))_